vdsm/virtual-dsm/readme.md

             DISK_SIZE: "16G"
     ```

-     to make it any size you want.

     To create an empty disk with a maximum capacity of 8 terabyte you would use a value of `"8T"` for example.

   * ### How do I change the location of the virtual disk? ###